Download a detailed PDF brochure and unlock an exclusive discount for this tour

 Dambulla: Step inside Sri Lanka’s largest and best-preserved cave monastery, a sacred site for over two millennia.
 Dating back to the 3rd century BCE, this UNESCO-listed temple sits 160 metres above the plains, offering panoramic views over the central highlands.
 Explore its vast caverns, where more than 150 Buddha statues and intricate murals cover the walls, depicting centuries of Buddhist teachings and Sri Lankan history.

-Kandy: Experience the energy and artistry of a Kandyan dance performance, a tradition once performed in royal courts and sacred rituals.
-Accompanied by pulsating drumming, dancers leap and twirl in elaborate costumes, while fire-breathers and acrobats add to the spectacle.
-This dynamic display brings Sri Lanka’s cultural heritage vividly to life.
+Kandy: Experience the energy and precision of a Kandyan dance performance, a tradition rooted in royal courts and ritual practice.
+Dancers move to the pulse of the drums, leaping and turning in layered costumes, while fire-breathers and acrobats add a striking ceremonial edge.

 Nuwara Eliya: Travel by train through Sri Lanka’s central highlands, where mist-covered mountains, cascading waterfalls and emerald tea plantations unfold at every turn.
 This scenic journey from Kandy to Nuwara Eliya offers a glimpse into the island’s colonial past, passing historic railway stations and landscapes unchanged for generations before arriving at the hotel.